Introduction

 For this demonstration, we will use a WHERE Clause with the Oracle Spatial Object reader to select a neighborhood of interest from the Parks dataset and improve performance by constraining the number of parks being read from the database.

 Accompanying data for Parks has been provided in the downloads section in a MapInfo MIF/MID format.
-This exercise will assume that the Parks data is loaded into your Oracle database prior to beginning step 1.
+This exercise will assume that the Parks data is loaded into your Oracle database prior to beginning step one.

-1. Add an Oracle Spatial Object reader
+1. Add an Oracle Spatial Object Reader

 Start FME Workbench.
-From the Start page select the New Workspace option.
+From the Start page, select the New Workspace option.

-For our example we will be making use of the Parks dataset.
-If you are following along with the FME sample datasets then select ‘Parameters...’, and from Table List choose ‘Parks’
+For our example, we will be making use of the Parks dataset.
+If you are following along with the FME sample datasets, then select ‘Parameters...’, and from Table List choose ‘Parks’

 2. Set the WHERE Clause